ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 # Ergo Foundation Transparency Report 2022

 The Ergo Foundation (EF) is a non-profit foundation dedicated to advancing the adoption of Ergo.
-The foundation’s treasury is sourced from a small portion of mined blocks during the first 2.5 years from Ergo’s mainnet launch.
+The Foundation's Treasury is sourced from a small portion of mined blocks during the first 2.5 years from Ergo's mainnet launch.
 This allocation amounted to 4,330,791.5 ERGs or 4.43% of the total supply.

 Read more about the [emission schedule](emission.md) or check out the [whitepaper](https://ergoplatform.org/docs/whitepaper.pdf).